-Natalie has been making Risograph prints since 2015.
-Her work can be found in person at small shops around the world like Rotopol Press in Kassel, Popotame in Tokyo and Desert Island in Brooklyn.
+Natalie has been making Risograph prints and books since 2015 and her work can be found in person at bookstores and little shops around the world.
+Some stocksts include:

 Risograph printing is a form of printmaking made from a digital duplicator machine.
 Like screen printing, Natalie prints every color pass individually, however the process happens with the help of a digital duplicator called a Risograph.